boschresearch/pylife/docs/user_guide.rst

 Analyzing load collectives and stresses
 ---------------------------------------

-These modules perform basic operations on time signals as well as more complpex things as rainflow counting.
+These modules perform basic operations on time signals as well as more complex things as rainflow counting.

 * :mod:`pylife.stress.collective` – facilities to handle load collectives